hor00s/FunkScammers/README.md

 #### ~ Where this bot operates?

-The bot operates on the subs it folllows
+The bot operates on the subs it folllows.
+It mainly targets *learning x* subs where I think people are more *vulnerable* because it can step upon people's frustration and willing to learn.

 #### ~ What the bot tries to detect?